honest comparison

 Where the differences come from

-Arketa's product DNA is built around the online-and-hybrid yoga teacher market: the schedule primitives are tuned for online classes, the video-hosting depth is genuinely useful for on-demand content sales, and the operator UX is built for the instructor-as-business-owner shape (yoga teachers running their own teaching business, not large studios with multiple instructors).
-Junocal's product DNA is built around the brick-and-mortar boutique studio shape: capacity-aware in-person scheduling, reformer pick-a-spot, term-based 8-week courses, conditional intake with body-part injury capture, and the operational depth that 1-5 instructor pilates and yoga studios need.
-The structural difference: Arketa is video-first / online-first; Junocal is in-person-first / capacity-aware-first.
+Arketa's product DNA is built around the online-and-hybrid yoga teacher market: the scheduling tools are tuned for online classes, the video-hosting depth is genuinely useful for on-demand content sales, and the operator UX is built for the instructor-as-business-owner shape (yoga teachers running their own teaching business, not large studios with multiple instructors).
+Junocal's product DNA is built around the brick-and-mortar boutique studio shape: in-person classes that track how many spots are left, reformer pick-a-spot, term-based 8-week courses, conditional intake that captures injuries by body part, and the depth that 1-5 instructor pilates and yoga studios need day to day.
+The difference: Arketa leads with video and online classes; Junocal leads with in-person classes and filling every spot.
 For online-first yoga teachers where video and online classes are the core operation, Arketa's specialisation is meaningfully valuable.
-For brick-and-mortar studios where reformer rooms, capacity-aware in-person booking, and term-based programmes are the core, Arketa's video-first focus is the wrong fit — the platform doesn't ship the primitives the brick-and-mortar operation needs at meaningful depth.
-Both tools serve their target customer well; the customers overlap less than the surface-level category would suggest.
+For brick-and-mortar studios where reformer rooms, filling in-person classes, and term-based programmes are the core, Arketa's video-first focus is the wrong fit — it doesn't go deep on the features the brick-and-mortar operation needs.
+Each tool serves its target customer well; the customers overlap less than the surface-level category would suggest.

 Where Junocal is better

-Junocal ships pick-a-spot floor plan booking as a first-class primitive: drag-and-drop reformer placement, named-position booking, real-time out-of-order rerouting, per-class layout toggle.
+Junocal builds pick-a-spot floor plan booking in: drag-and-drop reformer placement, named-position booking, automatic rerouting when a spot goes out of action, per-class layout toggle.
 For reformer pilates studios where pick-a-spot is the core booking experience, this is a hard requirement.
-Arketa's video-first product DNA means pick-a-spot isn't a core primitive in the platform — basic capacity scheduling is supported, but the floor-plan-plus-spot-booking pattern that reformer studios depend on isn't in the product at the depth Junocal, Mariana Tek, or Walla ship.
+Arketa's video-first product DNA means pick-a-spot isn't a core part of the platform — basic capacity scheduling is supported, but the floor-plan-plus-spot-booking pattern that reformer studios depend on isn't in the product at the depth Junocal, Mariana Tek, or Walla ship.

-Junocal ships term-based courses (8-week beginner blocks, 200-hour teacher trainings, fixed cohorts with single up-front payment, makeup credits, swap rules, four-mode refund policy) as a first-class scheduling primitive.
-The publish_course workflow auto-generates the class sessions; enrollees get one booking record tracking every session in the term.
-Arketa supports cohort-style classes through its scheduling primitives but doesn't ship term-based courses as a dedicated entity — the workflow is closer to recurring class series than to the UK pilates term-based block model.
-For UK pilates and yoga studios where term-based courses are operationally significant revenue, the gap is real.
+Junocal builds term-based courses in (8-week beginner blocks, 200-hour teacher trainings, fixed cohorts paid once up-front, makeup credits, swap rules, four-mode refund policy).
+When you publish a course, Junocal creates all the sessions for you, and each student gets one booking that tracks every session in the term.
+Arketa supports cohort-style classes through its scheduling tools but doesn't build term-based courses in as a dedicated feature — the setup is closer to a recurring class series than to the UK pilates term-based block.
+For UK pilates and yoga studios where term-based courses are meaningful revenue, the gap is real.

-Junocal's operational depth is around in-person classes: pick-a-spot, instructor briefing PWA with intake alerts, two-mode waitlists (auto-promote + broadcast-claim), substitute pool with auto-notification, conditional intake with body-part injury capture, per-service intake forms, four-mode cancellation policies.
-Arketa supports these primitives at the level its target customer needs (online-first yoga teachers don't depend on most of them), but the depth gap shows up for brick-and-mortar studios where these are the daily operational tools.
-For studios where the in-person operation is the core, Junocal's depth in these primitives is meaningfully better.
+Junocal goes deep on in-person classes: pick-a-spot, a day-of staff view that flags intake alerts, two waitlist modes (the next person booked automatically, plus first-to-claim), a substitute pool that notifies cover automatically, conditional intake that captures injuries by body part, intake forms per service, and four-mode cancellation policies.
+Arketa supports these at the level its target customer needs (online-first yoga teachers don't depend on most of them), but the depth gap shows up for brick-and-mortar studios where these are the daily tools.
+For studios where the in-person operation is the core, Junocal goes meaningfully deeper here.

 • Stripe Connect Standard with full account ownership